pdinklag/MinecraftStats/README.md

 The web frontend is fully localized.
 If you cannot find your language yet, please feel very welcome to provide a localization and create a pull request!
 In order to add a new language, two things have to be done:

 * Create a new language JSON file in the `localizations` directory and fill it with your translations.
 For the file name, please choose the corresponding [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) code for your language.
-* Find the `language-dropdown` element in `index.html` and add a new entry for your language there.
+* Find the `mcstats.languages` array in `js/dev/mcstats-localization.js` and add a new entry for your language there.
 The text should be the name of the language in that language (e.g. "Deutsch" for German, which is the German word for "German").
-Please try and keep the dropdown sorted alphabetically.

 ### JavaScript and CSS minimization